ward/run/notes/patella-tendon-recovery.md

 leaning towards yes, but I will give it another week probably.
 Possibly.
 (Of course if you make that switch, cut the distance per run way down!)

+Elliptical was allowed throughout.
+Walking as long as it was not too much (absolute upper limit he gave was 15 km, but that is probably way too much already).
+Biking was allowed after 3ish weeks.
+Basically everything with repetitive impact was definitely avoid.
+Repetitive motion be careful with.
+Swimming was definitely allowed.
+He also strongly encouraged stuff without repetitiveness like padel, tennis, ...

 ## Workouts

 Listed roughly in the order that I was given them by the PT.